Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks second in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.95).
+- The White Sox have a 4.91 team ERA that ranks 26th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.